fenatan/techno/README.md

-# techno
-Techno
+# Techno

-# A simple online store developed with vue.js
+Techno is a simple online store developed with Vue.js

+- Add items to cart
+- Remove items from cart
+- Stock Control